splunk/observability-workshop/content/en/other/opentelemetry-collector/4-processors/3-attributes.md

 The attributes processor modifies attributes of a span, log, or metric.
 This processor also supports the ability to filter and match input data to determine if they should be included or excluded for specified actions.

-It takes a list of actions which are performed in order specified in the config.
+It takes a list of actions that are performed in the order specified in the config.
 The supported actions are:

 - `insert`: Inserts a new attribute in input data where the key does not already exist.
 - `update`: Updates an attribute in input data where the key does exist.